 Heard of Kaoss Edge before?
 Familiar with hypergrunge?
 Me neither.

-The general consensus seems to be that despite a Soundcloud account and a scarynineties-graphics website, Kaoss Edge don’t actually exist.
+The general consensus seems to be that despite a Soundcloud account and a scary website with 90s graphics, Kaoss Edge don’t actually exist.
 Which means this

 album was influenced by a band that don’t exist.

 Why try to fool us like this?
 Is Lopatin trying to screw with our sense

 Artificiality seems to be the main goal of Garden of Delete – an attempt to make an